chuongmep/bim42.github.io/_posts/2017-09-17-using-the-revit-ifc-export-in-your-own-add-on.md

                     </p>

                     <p>
-                      If you plan on building your own Revit add-on to upload IFC models to a cloud service, don&#8217;t hesitate to look into the source code behind this article, the solution can be found on <a href="https://github.com/simonmoreau/bimsync4Revit">Github</a>.
+                      If you plan on building your own Revit add-on to upload IFC models to a cloud service, don't hesitate to look into the source code behind this article, the solution can be found on <a href="https://github.com/simonmoreau/bimsync4Revit">Github</a>.
                     </p>

                     <p>